tower120/tower120.github.io/_posts/2017-11-17-virtual_inheritance_without_dynamic_casts.md

 };
 ```

 And that's ok.
 If we forget something to forward / implement, compiler will remind it.
-But if we have, like +8 functions in each level, most part of our classes will consists from forward functions, the higher inheritance level, the more functions we should forward.
+But if we have, like +8 functions in each level, most part of our classes will consists from forward functions.
+The higher inheritance level, the more functions we should forward.

 #### Forwarding with macro